 With initiatives like the Hour of Code, programming is gaining recognition as a crucial 21st century skill.
 More and more parents see learning to program as a priority for their children.
 Programming is uniquely suited to a camp environment because it involves both learning and creating, meaning that kids love it and so do their parents!

-Over 40 million kids have started learning to code with Tynker.
-Whether you have a small camp or a large franchise, Tynker easily scales with you.
-You don’t have create a curriculum or any tools.
-Tynker is a proven solution for teaching programming at camps that is trusted by leading camp providers across the country, including Sylvan Learning Centers and iD Tech camps.
+Over 60 million kids have started learning to code with Tynker.
+Whether you have a small camp or a large franchise, Tynker easily adapts.
+Plus, you don’t need to create a curriculum.
+Tynker is a proven solution for teaching programming that’s trusted by leading camp providers across the country, including Sylvan Learning Centers and iD Tech camps.

-Kids love Tynker because they’re learning a skill that they can immediately use to create projects and bring their imagination to life.
-During a week of camp, they can make more than fifty programming projects that they feel proud to share with their parents and friends.
-At the end of camp, campers still have access to their projects and can continue creating.
+Kids love Tynker because they’re learning a skill that can bring their imagination to life.
+During a week of camp, they can create more than fifty programming projects that they’ll feel proud to share with their family and friends.
+And, at the end of camp, campers will still maintain access to their projects, so they can continue creating.

 Any room with desks and chairs can be used as a Tynker classroom.
 You need wireless internet access and a computer (laptop, desktop or netbook) with a modern browser (Chrome, Firefox, etc.) for every child.
 Tynker does the rest.
 Tynker camps are not suited for tablets at this time.
 However, kids can use the Tynker app for tablets to make games using what they’ve learned at camp.

 Almost immediately.
 Tynker is cloud-based, so there’s nothing to download or install.
-Once you have an camp administrator account, you can easily add instructors and campers and set up classrooms.
+Once you have a camp administrator account, you can easily add instructors and campers, as well as set up classrooms.
 It takes less than ten minutes to add all your students and assign lessons.

 Tynker’s online lessons allow kids to progress independently at their own pace.
 This means that you can easily mix kids of different ages and experience levels in one class without boring the advanced students or confusing the beginners.
 However, we recommend grouping kids by age to encourage collaboration and fun.